 Music: What to Expect

 The School of Music offers a Bachelor of Music with emphases in Composition, Jazz Studies, Music Education, Music Theory, Performance, and Piano Pedagogy.
 An audition is required to be considered for admission to all music degree programs.
 You will benefit from two-thirds of your coursework within the School of Music, which will include rigorous study within your selected emphasis.
 The Bachelor of Music degree is a good choice if your future goals include teaching or attending a graduate school program in music following graduation.
 As a Music major, you will benefit from tremendous faculty involvement and gain key skills including ear training, academic research, and music performance skills.
 Inside the classroom you will enjoy individual tutoring on the applied instrument and ensemble rehearsals.
 Outside of the classroom, you will benefit from freelance opportunities based on your skill development inside the classroom.
-As a Music major you can also take advantage of special programs including the Carolina Institute of Leadership and Engagement in Music, the String Project, and the Performance Certificate.
+As a Music major you can also take advantage of special programs including Spark: Carolina's Music Leadership Laboratory, the String Project, and the Performance Certificate.

 The following courses fulfill some of the course requirements for a Bachelor of Music: